Corned Beef Egg Rolls

 2. MICROWAVE.
 Place the coleslaw mix, vinegar and 1 tablespoon water in a bowl.
 Cover with plastic wrap and microwave 90 seconds, then drain off any excess liquid and blot coleslaw mix dry.
 Stir in the sugar, salt and pepper.

-11. FRY.
+5. FRY.
 In two batches, transfer egg rolls to heated oil and fry 3 to 4 minutes or until golden brown, turning occasionally.
-Remove from oil and transfer to paper towel-lined plate to drain.
+Remove from oil and transfer to paper towel-lined plate or wire rack to drain.
 Serve immediately with sauce for dipping.

-While some corned beef egg rolls are served with a really sharp, almost 100% mustard-based sauce, I mellowed mine out with some mayonnaise.
+While some cornbeef egg rolls are served with a really sharp, almost 100% mustard-based sauce, we mellowed ours out with some mayonnaise.

 But, you could also serve these with Thousand Island dressing.
-I would probably call them reuben egg rolls, then!
+We would probably call them reuben egg rolls, then!

 More Foxes Love Lemons Favorites